rehmanzafar/xai-iml-sota/README.md

 * [TreeInterpreter](https://github.com/andosa/treeinterpreter); Package for interpreting scikit-learn's decision tree and random forest predictions.
 Allows decomposing each prediction into bias and feature contribution components as described in http://blog.datadive.net/interpreting-random-forests/.
 For a dataset with ``n`` features, each prediction on the dataset is decomposed  as ``prediction = bias + feature_1_contribution + ... + feature_n_contribution``.

+* [bLIMEy](https://fat-forensics.org/how_to/transparency/tabular-surrogates.html); ).
+The Local Interpretable Model-agnostic Explana-tions (LIME) algorithm is often mistakenly unified with a more general frameworkof surrogate explainers, which may lead to a belief that it is the solution to surrogateexplainability.
+In this paper we empower the community to “build LIME yourself”(bLIMEy) by proposing a principled algorithmic framework for building customlocal surrogate explainers of black-box model predictions, including LIME itself.

 * [triplot](https://github.com/ModelOriented/triplot); The `triplot` package provides an instance-level explainer for the groups of explanatory variables called aspect importance.
 Package enables grouping predictors into entities called aspects.
 Afterwards, it calculates the contribution of those aspects to the prediction for a given observation.